Decade of crisis has destroyed confidence

 Failings in family and

 The recent economic and financial crises have exposed failings in family and social policies.
 Italy has an aging population and very low birthrate, which current policies are failing to address.
 Fiscal support for families with children is still too low.
-Similarly, measures to improve gender equality in the work place, and reconcile work and family life are weak.
-Poverty also needs to be a much more important priority.
+Similarly, measures to improve gender equality in the workplace, and reconcile work and family life are weak.
+Poverty also needs to become a much more important priority.

 Increased dissatisfaction among the public and political elites about the weak support given by EU policies to the solution of the economic and immigration crises has significantly contributed to the success of the euroskeptic coalition government parties.
 While there is nothing wrong in advocating a more assertive leadership able to defend the interests of the country in Brussels, this strategy can only be effective if the Italian government is perceived as a credible partner and is able to enlist the support of other EU member states.
 Respecting the commitments of previous governments is a crucial precondition for assuming a constructive role in EU decision-making.
 An aggressive strategy of non-compliance with EU rules may simply isolate Italy in the European Union, a position which is not in Italy’s national interest.
 Further, Italy’s new government should take care to preserve peace and stability in the country, and stop aggressive rhetoric against minorities, immigrants and foreigners.